+"Beware

-Of entrance to a quarrel; but, being in, Bear it, that the opposer may beware of thee."
+Of entrance to a quarrel; but, being in,

+Bear it, that the opposer may beware of thee."

 That was the feeling that ought to animate the people of England at that moment.
-On still higher authority he would say to them, "Be of good courage: play the man for the cities of your God, and the Lord do what seemeth him good.'
+On still higher authority he would say to them, "Be of good courage: play the man for the cities of your God, and the Lord do what seemeth him good."

-At the same meeting Mr. E. JAMES, M.P., said :-"A country like England ought to be at least prepared to meet any attempt that-might be made against her.
-They heard of great naval armaments in France, of depots of coal for her steamers in her arsenals.
-Was not this calculated to make England feel uneasy, and to make them ask if all this was meant for England ?
+At the same meeting Mr. E. James, M.P., said:-

+"A country like England ought to be at least prepared to meet any attempt that might be made against her.
+They heard of great naval armaments in France, of depôts of coal for her steamers in her arsenals.
+Was not this calculated to make England feel uneasy, and to make them ask if all this was meant for England?
 As a military nation, they were ready to acknowledge the high position of France; but the commerce of France was not so extensive as to require the protection of such a navy as she possessed and was preparing.
-For whom, then, were these mighty armaments intended ?
+For whom, then, were these mighty armaments intended?
 He did not say they were intended against us, because he did not believe that the Emperor Napoleon dreamed of making war upon us at that moment.
-He believed that the Emperor Napoleon was too sagacious for that, but they could not tell what might take place when the question of war de-pended on the flat of one man.
-Under such circumstances it was the duty of England to be prepared for any eventuality.
+He believed that the Emperor Napoleon was too sagacious for that, but they could not tell what might take place when the question of war depended on the flat of one man.
+Under such circum-With regard to the Reform Bill stances it was the duty of England to be prepared which will be proposed next session, which will be for any eventuality.
 He hoped the present movement would be entered upon seriously and solemnly, and not for the purpose of mere display.
 He, therefore, hoped that the working class, whose patriotism and love of country were as sincere as those of any other class, would be enabled to take part in it.
-He hoped it was not got up in order that a Lord Mayor as such should be the coloncl, and an alderman as such the captain of the corps.
+He hoped it was not got up in order that a Lord Mayor as such should be the colonel, and an alderman as such the captain of the corps.
 They were much better employed in presiding at dinners at the Mansion-house than in playing at soldiers.
 He supported the movement, because it tended to spread a feeling of loyalty amongst the people.
-He did not believe that chivalry was dead amongst the people. of England, but that they were still prepared to take arms, not for the purpose of carrying the horrors of war into other countries, but to prevent them, and to show their love of country and their devotion to the Crown."
-At another meeting Alderman Ross expressed his opinion that the country was in imminent peril.
+He did not believe that chivalry was dead amongst the people of England, but that they were still prepared to take arms, not for the purpose of carrying the horrors of war into other countries, but to prevent them, and to show their love of country and their devotion to the Crown."

+At another meeting Alderman Rose expressed his opinion that the country was in imminent peril.
 We were no longer superior to France upon the sea.
 He was ready to prove what he said.
-He did not mean to revile the Emperor Napoleon, who was merely carrying out the movements which had been projected by the Orleanists, and if the Ultramontane party ruled in France they would be bitteror enemics still.
-Even the French Republic had published a programmo laying down the necessity for building thirty first-rate mon-of-war.
-What had Louis Na-poleon done?
-In one year he built two, in another three, in another eight, and next year nine line-ofbattle ships, with twenty-four steam transports, each capable of carrying 2,000 men with horses and twelve hundred tons of cargo.
-Right years ago Sir H. Douglas had informed our Government of
+He did not mean to revile the Emperor Napoleon, who was merely carrying out the movements which had been projected by the Orleanists, and if the Ultramontane will induce them to select as their representatives those who are capable of being so.
+I can assure those who are capable of being so.
+I can assure you I fear nothing from a reduction of the franchise."

+A number of speeches have been made at this still.
+Even the French Republic had published a programme laying down the necessity for building thirty first-rate men-of-war.
+What had Louis Napoleon done?
+In one year he built two, in another